Program

 How is wellbeing integrated into long-term policy and politics?

-Elisabeth Svantesson.
+Elisabeth Svantesson (M).
 Minister of Finance Sweden

 Lord Richard Layard, World Wellbeing Movement